-The type of commodity will affect Likelihood of Establishment.
-For example, plants that are planted in the environment have a higher likelihood of placing pests into areas where the pests may be able to survive because the pest is on the host and already in the environment.
-In contrast, some pests associated with fruit for consumption would be unlikely to move from the commodity into an environment where they could establish.
+- 23 The type of commodity will affect Likelihood of Establishment.
+For example, plants that are planted in the - 24 environment have a higher likelihood of placing pests into areas where the pests may be able to survive.
+In

+NAPPO Discussion Document DD 08 Likelihood of Establishment
-Quarantine pests that are associated with commodities to be consumed, processed, or destroyed such as fruit (e.g. apples, pears - Carposina sasakii, Lepidoptera: Carposinidae), vegetables (e.g. asparagus spears - Copitarsia decolora eggs [Lepidoptera: Noctuidae], leeks, onions - Acrolepiopsis assectella [Lepidoptera: Acrolepiidae]), or grain (various stored product pests), have low or negligible LoE - see ISPM 32 (Categorization of Commodities According to their Pest Risk).
-This is because pests associated with commodities for consumption or processing have limited opportunities of finding conditions that would enable their survival and establishment as reproducing populations.

-It may be appropriate to consider diversion from intended to unintended use for some commodities, for example, planting a commodity intended for consumption.
-However, evidence of this diversion from intended to unintended use after importation must be documented.
-If the pest risk changes as a result of diversion from intended use, this risk should be documented and quantified.
-For more information, refer to the NAPPO Discussion Document 07 on Diversion from Intended Use (October 2016), available upon request to the NAPPO Secretariat.

-EXAMPLES where the type and intended use of commodity affects Likelihood of Establishment

-LoE likely - Commodity used for propagation

-- Imported corn or soybean seeds may pose a risk because certain seed borne pathogens have documented high rates of seed transmission (such as some viruses) and they could be transmitted to a new environment via this pathway. - Quarantine species of armored scales (Diaspididae) present on plants for planting; these pests may pose a risk because they are being introduced into the environment via the plants for planting pathway and they could establish in the new environment via this pathway.

-LoE low or negligible - Commodity used for consumption or processing
+- 1 contrast, some pests associated with fruit for consumption would be unlikely to move from the commodity - 2 into an environment where they could establish. - 3 Quarantine pests that are associated with commodities to be consumed, processed, or destroyed such as - 4 fruit (e.g. apples, pears Carposina sasakii, Lepidoptera: Carposinidae), vegetables (e.g. asparagus spears - 5 Copitarsia decolora eggs [Lepidoptera: Noctuidae], leeks, onions Acrolepiopsis assectella - 6 [Lepidoptera: Acrolepiidae]), or grain (various stored product pests), have low or negligible LoE see - 7 ISPM 32 (Categorization of Commodities According to their Pest Risk).
+This is because pests associated - 8 with commodities for consumption or processing have limited opportunities of finding conditions that - 9 would enable their survival and establishment as reproducing populations. - 10 It may be appropriate to consider diversion from intended to unintended use for some commodities, for - 11 example, planting a commodity intended for consumption.
+However, evidence of this diversion from - 12 intended to unintended use after importation must be documented.
+If the pest risk changes as a result of - diversion, this risk should be documented and quantified. - 14 EXAMPLES where the type and intended use of commodity affects Likelihood of Establishment - 15 LoE likely Commodity used for propagation - Imported corn or soybean seeds may pose a risk because certain seed borne pathogens have - documented high rates of seed transmission (such as some viruses) and they could be transmitted - to a new environment via this pathway. - Quarantine species of armored scales (Diaspididae) present on plants for planting; these pests - 20 may pose a risk because they are being introduced into the environment via the plants for planting - 21 pathway and they could establish in the new environment via this pathway. - 22 LoE low or negligible Commodity used for consumption or processing

-- The United States considers that some commodities, like corn or soybeans that are imported for oil production have negligible risk because the commodity is processed, therefore destroying any pests that may be present. - The United States considers scale insects (Coccoidea) on fruit for consumption to be negligible risk because they are highly unlikely to move away from the fruit before it is consumed.
+1 • The United States considers that some commodities, like corn or soybeans that are imported for 2 oil production have negligible risk because the commodity is processed, therefore destroying any 3 pests that may be present.

-LoE low or negligible - Commodity used for destructive analysis

-• Pests potentially associated with small seed lots used for research, breeding or evaluation purposes that remain confined in growth chambers, laboratories, greenhouses or screenhouses and are never planted.
+- The United States considers scale insects (Coccoidea) on fruit for consumption to be negligible risk because they are highly unlikely to move away from the fruit before it is consumed. - 6 LoE low or negligible Commodity used for destructive analysis - Pests potentially associated with small seed lots used for research, breeding or evaluation purposes that remain confined in growth chambers, laboratories, greenhouses or screenhouses and are never planted.